microsoft/ApplicationInsights-JS/AISKU/API.md

 trackMetric(metric: IMetricTelemetry, customProperties?: {[name: string]: any})
 ```

 Log a positive numeric value that is not associated with a specific event.
 Typically used to send regular reports of performance indicators.

+To send a single measurement, use just the first two parameters.
+If you take measurements very frequently, you can reduce the telemetry bandwidth by aggregating multiple measurements and sending the resulting `average` and `sampleCount` at intervals.

 `IMetricTelemetry` is described below